LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

      RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easy to switch between types.

-     The following variables are used to set the type for 'RAJA::Real_type':
+     The following variables are used to set the data type for the type alias ``RAJA::Real_type``:

       ======================   ======================
       Variable                 Default